 How do you protect painted wooden stairs?

 Water-based or oil-based polyurethane is the best way to protect painted stairs or stained surfaces.
-Polyurethane makes cleaning the painted surfaces such a breeze, helping you keep the stairs clean all the time.
+Polyurethane makes cleaning the painted surfaces such a breeze, helping you keep the wooden stairs clean all the time.

 How do you paint old wooden stairs?

-Remove nails and staples, scrape off old paint and sweep the stairs.
+Remove nails and staples, scrape off old paint, and sweep the stairs.
 Sand and fill holes with a wood filler.
 Remove dust and debris, apply a primer, then an undercoat of your choice, and finally apply a clear top coat.

 Can you paint stair treads?